nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `EVENT_ID` and `MEMBER_ID` **must be a positive integer** 1, 2, 3, …​
 * `EVENT_ID` and `MEMBER_ID` are the INDEX of the event and member list respectively.
 * Multiple members can be added to the event when more than one `MEMBER_ID` is provided.
-* It is recommended for `emadd` to be used when the member list shows all entries that are participating in the event (accessible via `mlist /e EVENT_ID`).
 * If the specified member already participating in the event, an error is thrown to the user.

 Examples: